 Turnaround Time: 7 days

-Note: This test is not intended for those with kidney dysfunction.
+- This kit is not intended for those with kidney dysfunction.